Impact of instrument and data characteristics in the interferometric reconstruction of the 21 cm power spectrum

 \section{Abstract}

-Combining the visibilities measured by an interferometer to form a cosmological power spectrum is a complicated process in which the window functions play a crucial role.
-Indeed, in a delay-based analysis, the mapping between instrumental space, made of per-baseline delay spectra, and cosmological space is not a one-to-one relation.
+Combining the visibilities measured by an interferometer to form a cosmological power spectrum is a complicated process.
+In a delay-based analysis, the mapping between instrumental and cosmological space is not a one-to-one relation.
 Instead, neighbouring modes contribute to the power measured at one point, with their respective contributions encoded in the window functions.
-To better understand the power measured by an interferometer, we assess in this paper the impact of instrument characteristics and analysis choices on the power spectrum estimator by deriving its exact window functions outside of the delay approximation.

-Focusing on the Hydrogen Epoch of Reionization Array (HERA) as a case study, we find that observations made with long baselines tend to correspond to enhanced low-$k$ tails of the window functions, which facilitate foreground leakage outside the wedge, whilst the choice of bandwidth and frequency taper can help narrowing them down.
-With the help of simple test cases and more realistic visibility simulations, we show that, apart from tracing mode mixing, the window functions can accurately reconstruct the power spectrum estimator of simulated visibilities.
-We note that the window functions depend strongly on the chromaticity of the beam, and less on its spatial structure -- a Gaussian approximation, ignoring side lobes, is sufficient.
+To better understand the power measured by an interferometer, we assess the impact of instrument characteristics and analysis choices on these window functions.
+Focusing on the Hydrogen Epoch of Reionization Array (HERA) as a case study, we find that long-baseline observations correspond to enhanced low-$k$ tails of the window functions, which facilitate foreground leakage, whilst an informed choice of bandwidth and frequency taper can reduce said tails.
+With simple test cases and realistic simulations, we show that, apart from tracing mode mixing, the window functions help accurately reconstruct the power spectrum estimator of simulated visibilities.
+The window functions depend strongly on the beam chromaticity, and less on its spatial structure -- a Gaussian approximation, ignoring side lobes, is sufficient.
 Finally, we investigate the potential of asymmetric window functions, down-weighting the contribution of low-$k$ power to avoid foreground leakage.

-The window functions presented in this work correspond to the latest HERA upper limits for the full Phase I data.
-They allow an accurate reconstruction of the power spectrum measured by the instrument and can be used in future analyses to confront theoretical models and data directly in cylindrical space.
+The window functions presented here correspond to the latest HERA upper limits for the full Phase I data.
+They allow an accurate reconstruction of the power spectrum measured by the instrument and will be used in future analyses to confront theoretical models and data directly in cylindrical space.